top of page

 NC State University College of Natural Resources

-Led an NSF-funded research initiative examining the impacts of climate disasters compounded by COVID-19 on remote island communities.
+Managed an NSF-funded research initiative examining the impacts of climate disasters compounded by COVID-19 on remote island communities.

 Strengthened qualitative research design and led stakeholder survey efforts; identified local information pathways, recovery barriers, and risk perceptions.